-This policy applies to the recruitment and selection of all staff to the Trust.
+2.1 This policy applies to the recruitment and selection of all staff to the Trust.

-All Trustees, the Local Governing Board and employees involved at any stage of the recruitment and selection of staff should be aware of and adhere to the contents of this policy.
-The appointing Headteacher, CEO/DCEO in the event of the appointment of the Headteacher, or relevant line manager for central team appointments is responsible for ensuring that all involved with the recruitment process have had access to this policy prior to their involvement in the process.
+2.2 All Trustees, the Local Governing Board and employees involved at any stage of the recruitment and selection of staff should be aware of, and adhere to, the contents of this policy.
+The appointing Headteacher, CEO/DCEO in the event of the appointment of the Headteacher, or relevant line manager for central team appointments, is responsible for ensuring that all involved with the recruitment process have had access to this policy prior to their involvement in the process.

-Throughout the recruitment and selection process, everyone involved must be mindful of the Trust’s Equal Opportunities Policy and Data Protection Policy.
+2.3 Throughout the recruitment and selection process, everyone involved must be mindful of the Trust’s Equal Opportunities Policy and Data Protection Policy.